 Spring is breeding time for a common backyard tree frog.
-Don’t let their noisy night-time calls put you off; these frogs are actually super handy to have in your garden.
+Despite their noisy night-time calls; these frogs are very handy visitors to your garden.

 Also called Emerald Spotted Tree Frog because of its green speckled back, this buddy has an impressive trick up its sleeve.
 The Peron's Tree Frog can change the colour of its entire body in a matter of seconds.
 Depending on temperature, time of day and humidity they can appear brown, green or white.
 During the day they will usually take on a white colour and at night they tend to look brown with mottled yellow thighs.

-November is smack bang in the middle of their breeding season, which means the noise levels will be at their peak this month.
-The male tree frog likes to do his noisy calling from high up in a tree but he has also developed a cunning tactic of using the downpipes in your house to amplify his calls to potential mates.
+November is the middle of their breeding season, when the noise levels will be at their peak.
+The male tree frog calls from high up in a tree but he has also developed a cunning tactic of using the downpipes in your house to amplify his calls to potential mates.

-These tree frogs are a very common resident in lots of suburban areas particularly around Sydney so there’s a good chance Sydney-siders will hear them, if not see them this month.
-The best time to search for Peron’s Tree Frogs is after rain and when the temperature is warm.
-They will often hang out near outdoor lights to catch the insects attracted to the lights.
+These tree frogs are a very common resident in lots of suburban areas particularly around Sydney.
+The best time to search for Peron's Tree Frogs is after rain and when the temperature is warm.
+You will often find them near outdoor lights catching the insects attracted to the lights.

-Or if you already have a pond, make sure you keep it topped up throughout spring and summer to give all frogs and local wildlife important access to fresh water in the hot weather.
+If you have a pond, make sure you keep it topped up throughout spring and summer to give all frogs and local wildlife important access to fresh water in the hot weather.

 The Peron’s Tree Frog is a noisy creature.
 Just when we are getting ready for bed, these buddies are starting their evening call.
 The Peron’s Tree Frog looks almost identical to the Tyler’s Tree Frog.
 One of the best ways to tell them apart is by their calls.
 The Peron’s Tree Frog sounds mor..